farhiongit/message-in-the-bottle/README.md

      - *e* can then be written: `[cde___ab]`

-The number of empty spaces created is ruled by the (macro) function `QUEUE_UNLIMITED_CAPACITY_GROWTH_RULE` which yelds the new overall capacity after expansion from the actual capacity.
+The number of empty spaces created is ruled by the (macro) function `QUEUE_UNLIMITED_CAPACITY_GROWTH_RULE` which yields the new overall capacity after expansion from the actual capacity.

 By default, the capacity is doubled: